Pulmonary circulation

 The pulmonary circulation is a division of the circulatory system in all vertebrates.
 The circuit begins with deoxygenated blood returned from the body to the right atrium of the heart where it is pumped out from the right ventricle to the lungs.
 In the lungs the blood is oxygenated and returned to the left atrium to complete the circuit.

-The other division of the circulatory system is the systemic circulation that begins with receiving the oxygenated blood from the pulmonary circulation into the left atrium.
-From the atrium the oxygenated blood enters the left ventricle where it is pumped out to the rest of the body, returning as deoxygenated blood back to the pulmonary circulation.
+The other division of the circulatory system is the systemic circulation that begins upon the oxygenated blood reaching the left atrium from the pulmonary circulation.
+From the atrium the oxygenated blood enters the left ventricle where it is pumped out to the rest of the body, then returning as deoxygenated blood back to the pulmonary circulation.

-The blood vessels of the pulmonary circulation are the pulmonary arteries and the pulmonary veins.

-A separate circulatory circuit known as the bronchial circulation supplies oxygenated blood to the tissue of the larger airways of the lung.
+A separate circulatory circuit known as the bronchial circulation supplies oxygenated blood to the tissues of the lung that do not directly participate in gas exchange.

-Structure

-De-oxygenated blood leaves the heart, goes to the lungs, and then enters back into the heart.
-De-oxygenated blood leaves through the right ventricle through the pulmonary artery.
-From the right atrium, the blood is pumped through the tricuspid valve (or right atrioventricular valve) into the right ventricle.
-Blood is then pumped from the right ventricle through the pulmonary valve and into the pulmonary artery.

-Lungs

-The pulmonary arteries carry deoxygenated blood to the lungs, where carbon dioxide is released and oxygen is picked up during respiration.
-Arteries are further divided into very fine capillaries which are extremely thin-walled.
-The pulmonary veins return oxygenated blood to the left atrium of the heart.